-The opportunity of the elaboration and implementation of financial instruments will be debated during the implementation of the Cooperation programme.
-In case of positive decision by the Programme Autorities the MC will approve this possibility.
+Investment Priority 11 ETC The opportunity of the elaboration and implementation of financial instruments will be debated during the implementation of the Cooperation Programme.
+In case of positive decision by the Programme Autorities the MC will approve e this possibility.

-(Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)
+(where appropriate) (Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)